Skip to content

 URL Pattern Filtering

 Regular expressions defining which page URLs are permitted to be visited.
-If specified, only URLs matching at least one pattern will be crawled.
+If specified, only URLs matching at least one web_page_url rule will be crawled.

 frontend_dast: